-Our Aussie Doodle Puppies get proper vaccinations and full health checks from a veterinarian.
+Our Puppies get proper vaccinations and full health checks from a veterinarian.

 Q. What vaccinations will my puppy get, before it comes home?

 A. Every puppy gets it’s first set of vaccinations (aka puppy booster shots) at 6 weeks old.
 In some cases, we give a Parvo vaccination at 4 weeks old.
-When your puppy goes to the vet at 6 weeks, you will receive an email with it’s vet record that you can take to your own vet.
-We will also give you the name and number, so your vet can call ours, if needed.
-Your puppy will be ready for it’s second around of vaccincations at 9 weeks old.
+When your puppy goes to the vet at 6 weeks, you will receive an email with it’s vet record.
+Your puppy will be ready for it’s second around of vaccinations at 9 weeks old.

 Q. What kind of health check does my puppy get at 6 weeks old?